Ad Blocker Detected

 Place the 500 µl tube into the 1.7 ml Eppendorf tube and placed into the centrifuge machine.
 After that, centrifuge at 5,000-10,000 rpm for 5-10 minutes.
 The length of centrifugation can be varied depending upon the length of DNA fragments; for 1kb or less use 5,000 rpm for 5 minutes, for 1-2 kb DNA use 10,000 rpm for 5 minutes, and for 2-3 kb fragments use 10,000 rpm for 10 minutes.

 Centrifugation spins down the DNA from the gel along with aqueous components that will be collected into the 1.7 ml Eppendorf tube.
-Thus eluted DNA sample can easily be used for downstream processes.
+Thus eluted DNA samples can easily be used for downstream processes.
 Elution volume is normally 15-30 µl depending upon the amount of agarose gel-excised and the recovery rate is 30-60 % of the amount of DNA in the gel piece.
-The lower DNA fractions can give rise up to 80 % recovery rate.
+The lower DNA fractions can give rise to an 80 % recovery rate.